margaridav27/feup-sdle/exam summary.md

   - there is no need to read the versions from an initial quorum, because the timestamp generation already guarantees that the total order is consistent with the order seen by an omniscient observer
   - client needs only write the new state to a final quorum

+One disadvantage is that logs grow indefinitely -> is enough to keep the **horizon timestamp**, i.e. the timestamp of the enq entry of the most recently dequeued item (because if an item A has been dequeued, all items enqueued before A must have been dequeued), and **a log with only enq entries, whose timestamps are later than the horizon timestamp**

 Only one constraint is imposed:

 - each final quorum for write must intersect each initial quorum for read